AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/quiz-insert-questions.md

 - **Penalty for incorrect answer**: Specify the points to be deducted for an incorrect answer.
 - **Question label**: Enable to add a question label.
 - **Feedback**: Enable to provide the feedback for correct or incorrect answer.
-- **Pin option to a position**: When a specific option for a question is pinned, it remains fixed in the specified position in the option list, even if **Randomize answer choices for each attempt**is enabled in the SCORM preset configuration, which would otherwise reshuffle the available options.
+- **Pin option to position**: When a specific option for a question is pinned, it remains fixed in the specified position in the option list, even if **Randomize answer choices for each attempt** is enabled in the SCORM preset configuration, which would otherwise reshuffle the available options.
 You can hover over the desired option of a question in the Content Properties panel and pin it.

     ![](assets/pin-question.png){width="350" align="left"}